top of page

 André Lefèbvre

-The 7CV was notable for its unitary construction, front-wheel drive, all-independent suspension, hydraulic brakes, and a four-cylinder, overhead-valve, wet-liner engine.
+The 7CV was notable for its unibody construction, front-wheel drive, all-independent suspension, hydraulic brakes, and a four-cylinder, overhead-valve, wet-liner engine.
 Its design showcased a sleek, low-slung silhouette with an almost spartan finish.
 The original color scheme featured a midnight blue body with black fenders, adding to its distinctive appearance.

 The 1937 Citroën 7CV remains an important piece of automotive history.
 Its pioneering design and engineering innovations, such as the first mass-produced front-wheel-drive system and unibody construction, paved the way for future advancements in the industry.
 This model, with its original midnight blue body and black fenders, continues to be admired for its historical significance and engineering excellence.